tarik-kirlioglu/machine-learning-projects/README.md

   - [Project 2: 02_Lung_Cancer_Prediction](#02_lung_cancer_prediction)

 ## Installation
 To run these projects, you need to have Python installed.
-You can clone this repository and install the required dependencies using the following commands:
+You can clone this repository:

 ```bash
 git clone https://github.com/tarik-kirlioglu/machine-learning-projects.git